hamidarab/wc-expire-products/readme.txt

 6. Sample email notification for expiring products.

 == Changelog ==

+= 3.1.1 =
+* Fixed: Expiration date for variations was not saving properly due to missing nonce in variation form.

 = 3.1.0 =
 - Added: Smart handling of expiration dates for variable products.